 Yes.
 Because PCBs and mercury affect different body processes, it is considered safe to eat a fish that has an advisory due to mercury and another fish that has an advisory due to PCBs, even if they have the same meal frequency suggested.
 However, if you eat any fish that has an advisory due to a particular contaminant, you should not eat another fish within the advised length of time that is listed for that contaminant, regardless of the species or location.
-For example, if you eat a fish that has a one per month recommended frequency for mercury, you should not eat another sport caught fish that is listed as one per month for mercury, even if the other fish is a different species or caught at a different place.
+For example, if you eat a fish that has a one/month recommended frequency for mercury, you should not eat another sport caught fish that is listed as one/month for mercury, even if the other fish is a different species caught at a different place.

-One week's consumption of fish does not change the level of contaminants in the body much at all.
+One week’s consumption of fish does not change the level of contaminants in the body much at all.
 If you eat a lot of fish one week, you can cut back for the next week or two.
-Just make sure you average the recommended amount per week.
+Just make sure you average the recommended amount/week.

 Fish taken from rivers, streams, lakes and reservoirs throughout Ohio often have small amounts of chemical contaminants.
 Limiting the number of sport fish meals eaten ensures that the contaminants do not build up in your body to levels that may be harmful.
-Data collected from lakes and rivers in Ohio show that a statewide advisory of one meal per week of most sport-caught fish is appropriate.
+Data collected from lakes and rivers in Ohio show that a statewide advisory of one meal/week of most sport-caught fish is appropriate

-All lakes and streams that have fish with higher levels of contaminants are listed in the Limit Your Meals table.
-If you don't see the lake or stream where you fish, then you may safely consume the fish you catch as often as once a week.
-Complete lists of lakes and streams that have been sampled for contaminated fish can be viewed on Ohio EPA’s fish consumption advisory webpage or by contacting Ohio EPA.
+All lakes that have fish with higher levels of contaminants are listed in the Ohio Sport Fish Consumption Advisory booklet.
+If you don't see the public lake where you fish in the booklet, then you may safely consume the fish you catch from the lake according to the general advisory.
+A complete list of lakes that have been sampled for contaminated fish can be viewed on Ohio EPA’s fish consumption advisory webpage or by contacting Ohio EPA.

-We are NOT recommending that you stop eating sport fish, except where Do not eat is shown in the advisory.
+We are NOT recommending that you stop eating sport fish, except where Do Not Eat is shown in the advisory.
 Eating fish regularly offers several health benefits.
-You will gain those benefits if you follow this fish advisory information carefully to choose safer places to fish; pick safer species to eat; trim and cook you catch correctly; and follow the recommended meal frequency.
-At the same time you will reduce your exposure to possible contaminants.
+You will gain those benefits if you follow this fish advisory information carefully to choose safer places to fish; pick safer species to eat; trim and cook your catch correctly; and follow the recommended meal frequency.
+At the same time, you will reduce your exposure to possible contaminants

 U.S. EPA and FDA have issued an advisory for women of child-bearing age and children.
-The FDA recommends that women of child-bearing age and children limit their intake of fish, including store bought fish and canned tuna, to two average meals per week (12 ounces of fish/week for adults and children over age 10, smaller amounts for younger children).
+The FDA recommends that women of child-bearing age and children limit their intake of fish, including store bought fish and canned tuna, to two to three average meals/week (8-12 ounces of fish/week for adults and children over age 10, smaller amounts for younger children).
 Albacore (white) tuna has more mercury than canned light tuna.
-So, when choosing two meals of fish and shellfish, you may eat up to 6 ounces (one average meal) of albacore tuna per week.
-Because tuna steak generally contains higher levels of mercury than canned light tuna, when choosing two meals of fish and shellfish, you may eat up to 6 ounces (one average meal) of tuna steak per week.
-For more information about FDA's fish consumption advice, including information about tuna consumption, see www.fda.gov/food/foodborneillnesscontaminants/metals/ucm351781.htm.
+So, when choosing two meals of fish and shellfish, you may eat up to four ounces (one average meal) of albacore tuna/week.
+Because tuna steak generally contains higher levels of mercury than canned light tuna, when choosing two meals of fish and shellfish, you may eat up to four ounces (one average meal) of tuna steak/week.
+For more information about FDA's fish consumption advice, including information about tuna consumption, see fda.gov/Food/FoodborneIllnessContaminants/Metals/ucm393070.htm.

 Polychlorinated biphenyls (PCBs) are man-made oils that were once used in carbonless copying paper and in electrical equipment such as capacitors, transformers and fluorescent light ballasts.
 PCBs break down very slowly in the environment.
 PCBs tend to stay in sediments and build up in fish through the food chain.

-The advisories that protect sensitive populations also protect all other members of the general public.
+The advisories that protect sensitive populations also protect all other members of the public.

 Choose smaller fish (within the legal size limit).
 Smaller fish within a species tend to have fewer contaminants than older, larger fish, and are sometimes tastier and more tender.